Regulations Governing the Subsidization of Medical Expenses and the National Health Insurance Premiums for Disaster Victims in Disaster Affected Areas

 Article 6

-1. Co-payment medical expenses to be paid by an Insurance beneficiary in advance: a disaster-affected victim shall submit his or her reimbursement application to the Insurer in accordance with the National Health Insurance Act and the Regulations for National Health Insurance Reimbursement of the Self-advanced Medical Expenses.
+1. Co-payment medical expenses to be paid by an Insurance beneficiary in advance: A disaster-affected victim shall submit his or her reimbursement application to the Insurer in accordance with the National Health Insurance Act and the Regulations for the National Health Insurance Reimbursement of the Self-advanced Medical Expenses;

-2. Medical expenses of a disaster-affected victim not qualified as an Insurance beneficiary for medical treatment falling within the scope of the Insurance benefits, and general food expenses during hospitalization not covered by the Insurance: Article 6 and Article 8 of the Regulations for National Health Insurance Reimbursement of the Self-advanced Medical Expenses shall apply mutatis mutandis; a disaster-affected victim shall submit his or her reimbursement application to the Insurer.
-In the event that the amount of medical expenses for medical treatment charged by a Medical Institution on a disaster victim, at a rate approved by the local competent health authority, is in excess of the amount covered by the Insurance, the Insurer may reimburse the said disaster victim for the actual amount paid by the said disaster victim.
+2. Medical expenses of a disaster-affected victim not qualified as an Insurance beneficiary for medical treatment falling within the scope of the Insurance benefits and general food expenses during hospitalization not covered by the Insurance: Article 6 and Article 8 of the Regulations for the National Health Insurance Reimbursement of the Self-advanced Medical Expenses shall apply mutatis mutandis, and a disaster-affected victim shall submit his or her reimbursement application to the Insurer.
+In the event that the amount of medical expenses for medical treatment charged by a Medical Institution on a disaster victim at a rate approved by the local competent health authority is in excess of the amount covered by the Insurance, the Insurer may reimburse the said disaster victim for the actual amount paid by the said disaster victim.

 Article 7

-Relief assistance for windstorms, earthquakes, and other severe disasters that happened between August 6, 2015, and the formulation and announcement of these Regulations on October 3, 2016, shall, following the Executive Yuan’s announcement of disaster affected areas, be handled in accordance with the following methods:
+Relief assistance for windstorms, earthquakes, and other severe disasters that happened between August 6, 2015, and the formulation and announcement of the Regulations on October 3, 2016, shall be handled in accordance with the following methods following the Executive Yuan’s announcement of disaster affected areas:

-2. Co-payment medical expenses and hospitalization general food expenses not covered by the Insurance:
+2. Co-payment of medical expenses and hospitalization general food expenses not covered by the Insurance:

 (2) Any amount not yet collected by a Medical Institution from an Insurance beneficiary shall be reported to the Insurer in accordance with Article 4.